winswangg/machine-learning-with-minishift/README.md

     - Select the Notebook asset type.
     - On the New Notebook page, configure the notebook as follows:
         - Select the "Blank" tab
-        - Enter the name for the notebook (for example, ‘customer-churn-kaggle’).
+        - Enter the name for the notebook.
         - Select the Python 3.6 runtime system
         - Click Create Notebook.
 This initiates the loading and running of the notebook within IBM Watson Studio.